jcortell/blog/content/post/2021-09-21-portrait-saatchi.md

 I used to be a "my *art* is only for myself, I don't know if anyone else is interested, and I don't care".
 I even uploaded a ton of "future art projects" to Tumblr.
 Then, somehow, since being named Technology Adviser to the Saint Charles Royal Academy of Art (Spain) in 2015, I got more involved in "institutional art" than before.
 Wether curating from Spain to Lithuania, participating in performances, or exhibiting, I have done a few things with and in a few museums:

-- June, 2016: Tate Modern, London (UK)
+- June, 2016: Installation exhibited at the Tate Modern, London (UK)
-- October, 2016: Las Naves, Valencia (Spain)
+- October, 2016: Participation in The Corrupt Show, Las Naves, Valencia (Spain)
-- November 2016: Museum Ludwig, Cologne (Germany)
+- November 2016: Audiovisual projected at the Museum Ludwig, Cologne (Germany)
-- December, 2016: National Museum of Fine Arts, Santiago (Chile)
+- December, 2016: Sculpture exhibited at the Contemporary Art Museum (MAC), Santiago (Chile)
-- May, 2019: Moco Museum, Amsterdam (Netherlands)
+- May, 2019: Performance at the Moco Museum, Amsterdam (Netherlands)

 But this is the first time that my work is featured in a Gallery, instead of a museum.
 And not just any Gallery.